 Some businesses insist that they don’t need software to deliver omnichannel communication.
 With the sheer number of different touchpoints available to the modern customer, it’s very difficult to keep track of them all manually.
 A software solution can help to simplify things for your team.

 Keys to great omnichannel communications

 Here are 3 keys to offering fantastic omnichannel communications.

 Make sure all communications are in one place

 It’s important to make sure that all of your customer communications are in one central location.
 If teams have to flip through text messaging, Facebook Messenger, and website chat just to stay on top of customer messages, it’s going to lead to an inconsistent experience.

 If your employees aren’t able to collaborate when it comes to customer messages, it’s going to lead to bad employee experience.
 That’s why team collaboration tools can help.
 A tool like Birdeye allows employees to leave internal notes within customer messages that are only visible to other customers.

 Depending on the type of business that you are managing, it can be a good idea to offer an option to reach customers via a video call.
 Video calls offer a greater degree of personalization and help your team get more insight into the customer journey.
 After the onset of the COVID-19 pandemic, even customers in an older demographic are more comfortable with the idea of setting up and using a video call option.

 Choosing an omnichannel platform

 If you’re looking for an omnichannel platform, choose Birdeye.
-Birdeye helps businesses simplify customer interactions with the Birdeye Inbox.
-Businesses can use the Birdeye Inbox to stay on top of text messages, chat with customers, and close more deals.
-There’s a reason why more than 60,000 businesses use Birdeye to get found on search, be connected with customers, and be the best business in their area.
+Birdeye helps businesses simplify customer interactions with Birdeye Messaging.
+Businesses can use Birdeye Messaging to stay on top of text messages, chat with customers, and close more deals.
+There’s a reason why more than 100,000 businesses use Birdeye to get found on search, be connected with customers, and be the best business in their area.